Connect with us

 • Cover the health needs of all employees

-Developing the right strategy and plan is the roadmap for customers confidence in your brand and staff feeling safe at work for you.
-Large organisations usually reach out to consultants, whereas smaller businesses tend to try the do-it-yourself approach due to cost constraints.
-However, allocating a budget for advice on health and safety is no longer nice to have as Covid-19 has taught us proper workplace hygiene is paramount for keeping staff well.
+Developing the right strategy and plan is the roadmap for customers’ confidence in your brand and staff feeling safe at work.
+Large organisations usually contact consultants, whereas smaller businesses try the do-it-yourself approach due to cost constraints.
+However, allocating a budget for advice on health and safety is no longer nice, as Covid-19 has taught us proper workplace hygiene is paramount for keeping staff well.

-Organisations that excel in HSE management can expect workers to be less distracted and more productive in the workplace.
+Organisations that excel in HSE management can expect workers to be less distracted and more productive.

 Step 3: Establish a Clear Safety Vision and Mission

 With the help of an HSE management agency, your business can form a safety planning committee.
-The goal for your health, safety and environment group is to define the vision and a mission statement that resonates with your clients, staff, suppliers, partners and advocates.
-Remember the vision and mission statement can work to support and protect your brand reputation.
-A good example of a vision for safety is zero accidents where the philosophy is that all accidents are avoidable.
+The goal for your health, safety and environment group is to define a vision and a mission statement that resonates with your clients, staff, suppliers, partners and advocates.
+Remember, the vision and mission statement can work to support and protect your brand reputation.
+An excellent example of a vision for safety is zero accidents, where the philosophy is that all accidents are avoidable.

-Some industries have already got their statements in the public domain – when your business has theirs, make sure it’s accessible via your website home page.
+Some industries already have their statements in the public domain – when your business has theirs, make sure it’s accessible via your website home page.

 Step 4: Delineate Safety Policies